Our Museum Collections consists

 Shipwrecks which remain undisturbed on the seabed provide vital information about the past.
 All object onboard are usually contemporary products dating to a few years before the ship's sinking.
 Such dated assembly of shipwreck pottery, legally and properly excavated, provide the confidence for any important museum display.
-It is therefore that Museums world-wide purchase and exhibit our shipwreck pottery and provide visitors and other researchers with the best antique information available
+It is therefore that we, at Nanhai Marine Archaeology, promote museums world-wide to exhibit our shipwreck pottery and provide visitors and other researchers with artifacts that are genuinely old and properly dated and researched.

 The National Palace Museum, Taiwan